See a list of Chemistry Programs by Clicking Here!

 The doctorate degree in chemistry is conferred as a PhD in Chemistry or as a Doctor of Philosophy depending on the school and its curricular design.
-The PhD track in chemistry is a four to six year terminal degree program that includes a board approved dissertation designed to substantially contribute to your field of study in chemistry.
-Doctoral students will find themselves teaching chemistry at the college level, performing research for public or private companies, or entering the workforce in a variety of capacities in an organization.
+The PhD track in chemistry is a four to six year terminal degree program that includes a board approved dissertation designed to substantially contribute to your field of study as a chemist.
+Doctoral students will find themselves teaching at the college level, performing research for public or private companies, or entering the workforce in a variety of capacities in an organization.

 Education and Schools in Chemistry

 An education in chemistry prepares individuals with the skills and knowledge necessary to identify and utilize chemical processes in a variety of contexts, including experimentation, manufacturing and pharmacology.
 Students will study a variety of subdivisions in chemistry as well as some other sciences, in order to better understand and build upon the field of chemistry.
 Students will become familiar with timings, mixtures, temperature and other factors that may affect a chemical process, and learn the methods by which to control them.

 Students may pursue associate, bachelor, master and doctoral degrees as a chemist, with associate level educations limiting individuals to assistant positions in laboratory settings.
 A bachelor's degree will allow for entry level positions as chemists, and graduate degrees will allow greater freedom to pursue work while specializing in one of the many areas of chemistry.

 Top Specializations in Chemistry

 There are five primary branches of chemistry that include biochemistry, organic, inorganic, analytical, and physical.
 Within each branches of chemistry, there are a number of subdisciplines which leads to unique jobs and careers for chemists.
 Below you will find a cross-section of various areas of specialty in chemistry to help you better understand the breadth and depth of the field of chemistry.
 Top specializations for chemists include: